mayiii2210/Archivo-README/README.md

 ![Estructura ](Images/pom_xml.png)

 ## 2.1 Project Details:
-∘ Parent: Uses spring-boot-starter-parent as the main dependency, which includes predefined versions of plugins and dependencies.
+- **Parent**: Uses spring-boot-starter-parent as the main dependency, which includes predefined versions of plugins and dependencies.
-∘ GroupId, ArtifactId, and Version: Unique identifiers for the project.
+- **GroupId, ArtifactId, and Version**: Unique identifiers for the project.
-∘ Java Version: Specifies the Java version used (in this case, Java 21).
+- **Java Version**: Specifies the Java version used (in this case, Java 21).

 ## 2.2 Main Dependencies:
-- Spring Boot Starter Web: Includes the necessary dependencies to develop web applications.
+- **Spring Boot Starter Web**: Includes the necessary dependencies to develop web applications.
-- Spring Boot Starter Data JPA: Includes JPA and other dependencies to handle data persistence.
+- **Spring Boot Starter Data JPA**: Includes JPA and other dependencies to handle data persistence.
-- PostgreSQL Driver: JDBC driver for connecting to a PostgreSQL database.
+- **PostgreSQL Driver**: JDBC driver for connecting to a PostgreSQL database.
-- Lombok: A tool that reduces boilerplate code by automatically generating getters, setters, and other common methods.
+- **Lombok**: A tool that reduces boilerplate code by automatically generating getters, setters, and other common methods.
-- Spring Boot Starter Test: Includes dependencies for unit and integration testing.
+- **Spring Boot Starter Test**: Includes dependencies for unit and integration testing.
-- SpringDoc OpenAPI: Provides OpenAPI integration for documenting RESTful APIs.
+- **SpringDoc OpenAPI**: Provides OpenAPI integration for documenting RESTful APIs.
-- WebJars Locator Core: Manages web dependencies (JavaScript, CSS) in JAR format.
+- **WebJars Locator Core**: Manages web dependencies (JavaScript, CSS) in JAR format.
-- ClassGraph: A tool for scanning classes in the classpath.
+- **ClassGraph**: A tool for scanning classes in the classpath.
-- ModelMapper: A tool for object mapping, simplifying conversions between DTOs and entities.
+- **ModelMapper**: A tool for object mapping, simplifying conversions between DTOs and entities.
-- Jakarta Persistence API: Defines the persistence API for JPA.
+- **Jakarta Persistence API**: Defines the persistence API for JPA.

 ## 2.3 Build Plugins:
 **Spring Boot Maven Plugin**: Enables packaging the Spring Boot application into an executable JAR file and configures exclusions, such as Lombok, during the build process.